IRMP-org/IRMP/README.md

 - Added IR send fuctionality (IRSND).
 - Use `TIMER2_COMPB_vect` to be compatible with tone library.
 - No longer required to call initPCIInterrupt() manually if IRMP_ENABLE_PIN_CHANGE_INTERRUPT is set.
-- Separated code for timer to IRTimer.cpp.h.
+- Separated code for timer to IRTimer.hpp.
-- Separated code for Pin change interrupt to irmpPinChangeInterrupt.cpp.h.
+- Separated code for Pin change interrupt to irmpPinChangeInterrupt.hpp.
 - Fixed wrong pin numbers for BluePill.

 ### Version 1.2.2